NICMx/rdap-server/intro.md

 By rolling out your own DAI you can wrap your database to the server in any way you want.
 This can range from anything from direct queries to `Your Main Database`, or to a mirror of it, to queries to non-relational databases.

-[Here](data-access-layer.html) are some directions that might help you get started in creating a DAI.
+The page [Data Access Layer](data-access-layer.html) has some directions that might help you get started in creating a DAI.

 ### Option 2: Overriding SQL Provider queries